kragen/derctuo/markdown/logsl.md

     lastname Doe
     wife (Mary Roe)

-That's a definition of an object labeled "John Doe" so that it can be referred to elsewhere, specifically by the reference "(John Doe)".
+That’s a definition of an object labeled “John Doe” so that it can be referred to elsewhere, specifically by the reference “(John Doe)”.
-Its instance variable "wife" is indirected through just such a reference, to an object named "Mary Roe".
+Its instance variable “wife” is indirected through just such a reference, to an object named “Mary Roe”.
 Such definitions must occur in ASCIIbetical order following the main object graph.
 Their identifiers are arbitrary but must be unique.
 All those objects that are referred to more than once must be defined in this way.
 Other